The Must See Highlights of Hoi An

 Festival Spirit

-To experience the true culture and heritage of Vietnamese life, you must attend one of Hoi An’s famous Full Moon Festivals.
-Throughout the year, on every 14th day of the lunar month, Hoi An Old Town transforms into a colourful lantern filled wonderland, free from the daily noise of traffic.
-Instead, swarms of locals and visitors flock to the area, serving as a centre stage to relive the golden age of prosperity and to honour and respect their ancestors.
-The Old Town becomes a hive of activity as echoes of traditional song and dance fill the busy streets, while monk-led candle lit ceremonies light up ancient temples.
-The next Full Moon Festival will take place this year on June 22, 2013.
-You may also enjoy Vu Lan Day, or ‘All Souls Day’ in July, associated with the annual wandering of ancestors’ souls and surrounded by great legend.
+To truly immerse yourself in the culture and heritage of Vietnamese life, attending one of Hoi An’s renowned Full Moon Festivals is a must.
+Each year, on the 14th day of the lunar month, Hoi An Old Town transforms into a fairy-tale landscape filled with colorful lanterns, free from vehicular noise.
+Locals and tourists gather to celebrate the golden age of prosperity and pay homage to their ancestors.
+The Old Town comes alive with traditional music and dance, while candlelit ceremonies led by monks illuminate ancient temples.
+The Full Moon Festival will be next celebrated on March 7, 2025.
+Additionally, you can participate in Vu Lan Day, or ‘All Souls Day’ in August, a time dedicated to the wandering of ancestors’ souls, steeped in rich legend.

 Hoi An Festivals - Photo: @laladventurous